Brentwood Middle Extracurricular Activities

 Students and parents interested in the application of knowledge in Science, Technology, Engineering, and Mathematics (STEM).
 In this project, supported by the BMS and BHS PTO, students learn to analyze and solve problems utilizing the Engineering Design Process, which helps them develop technological literacy skills.
 These skills are sought by industry in its workforce.
 Our charted path is designed to field a competitive Boosting Engineering, Science, and Technology (BEST) team in its Middle Tennessee Hub tournament either next or the following Fall.
 There are no out-of-pocket costs for participation in club activities.
 The meeting agenda includes an explanation of objectives, WCS administrative requirements for the extra-curricular activity, and the components of a BEST competition.
 The Joint BHS/BMS Robotics Club is sponsored by Roberto Marrero, Ph.D., Science Teacher, BHS, and sanctioned by both institutions.

 A team of 15 students work on teamwork and problem solving to prepare for 23 exciting events.
 There are a variety of events in earth science, biology, chemistry, physics, engineering, computers and technology.
 Students are tested in these areas via building projects, labs, and tests.
 It will begin in early September and competitions begin in November.
-Tryouts will be held to select this team in late August or early September.
+Students from any grade may tryout for this club and tryouts will be held to select this team in late August or early September.

 Meeting Times: Power Mondays during football season; perform at home football games